Karen Fraser

 Fraser was an unsuccessful candidate for Lieutenant Governor in the 2016 primary election, which she ultimately lost to fellow Democrat Cyrus Habib.
 In October 2017, the Olympia Woodland Trail was renamed to the Karen Fraser Woodland Trail in her honor.
+She retired from office in 2017 and later became the head of Evergreen State College's board of trustees in 2019.